 The Kalbarri region is a favourite family holiday destination also known for its adventure experiences on the water and land-based attractions.

-Situated where the Murchison River meets the Indian Ocean, Kalbarri has soaring river and coastal gorges and protected swimming bays like the Blue Holes, superb walking trails, and over 1000 species of wildflowers.
+Situated where the Murchison River meets the Indian Ocean, Kalbarri National Park has a soaring river and several walking trails, iconic landmarks such as Nature's Window and the Kalbarri Skywalk.
+Witness over 1000 species of wildflowers from July to September and enjoy protected swimming bays like the Blue Holes.